top of page

 E-mail: lmlima23@gmail.com

-Bio: She holds a B.S. in Pharmacy from UFRJ Pharmacy School (1994), a Master’s degree (1997) and a PhD, both in Chemistry (Medicinal Chemistry) from UFRJ.
+Bio: She holds a B.S. in Pharmacy from UFRJ Pharmacy School (1994), a Master’s degree (1997), and a Ph.D., both in Chemistry (Medicinal Chemistry) from UFRJ.
 She conducted postdoctoral research in Medicinal Chemistry at the University of Navarra (UNAV, Pamplona, Spain).
-Currently, she is a professor at UFRJ Institute of Biomedical Sciences.
-She was SBQ-Rio Regional Secretary (2010-2012) and head of UFRJ Faculty of Medicine Department of Drugs (2010-2012).
-She was a grant recipient within FAPERJ “Young Scientist from Our State” program and scientific superintendent of the National Institute of Science and Technology of Drugs and Medicines (INCT-INOFAR).
-She was the coordinator of the Program of Research and Development of Drugs at ICB-UFRJ (2014-2016), vice-coordinator at the Graduate Program in Pharmacology and Medicinal Chemistry (PPGFQM; ICB-UFRJ, 2014-2018) and the undergraduation in Pharmacy Adjunct Director (ICB-UFRJ, 2015-2018).
+Currently, she is a professor at the UFRJ Institute of Biomedical Sciences.
+She was SBQ-Rio Regional Secretary (2010-2012) and head of the UFRJ Faculty of Medicine Department of Drugs (2010-2012).
+She was a grant recipient within FAPERJ's “Young Scientist from Our State” program and scientific superintendent of the National Institute of Science and Technology of Drugs and Medicines (INCT-INOFAR).
+She was the coordinator of the Program of Research and Development of Drugs at ICB-UFRJ (2014-2016), vice-coordinator at the Graduate Program in Pharmacology and Medicinal Chemistry (PPGFQM; ICB-UFRJ, 2014-2018) and the undergraduate in Pharmacy Adjunct Director (ICB-UFRJ, 2015-2018).
 She is the elected coordinator of the Graduate Program in Pharmacology and Medicinal Chemistry (ICB-UFRJ).
 She works at the Laboratory of Evaluation and Synthesis of Bioactive Substances (LASSBio, ICB, UFRJ) in many research projects in the area of Medicinal Chemistry, mainly with the following themes: new anti-inflammatory design and synthesis; new chemotherapeutic drug candidates (emphasis on antichagasic, leishmanicidal, and antineoplastics) and oral hypoglycemic drugs; optimization of lead-compound; study of drug-likeness properties and xenobiotic metabolism.

 Lines of research: Design, synthesis, and biologic evaluation of new anticancer drug prototypes, but also antidiabetes, leishmanicidal, and anti-inflammatory drugs.
-Studies both in silico and in vitro of phases 1 and 2 metabolism of new drug candidates.
+Studies both in silico and in vitro of phases 1 and 2 metabolisms of new drug candidates.

 Lucienne da Silva Lara Morcillo